 Garden in a Glove is a fun way to play with STEM and introduce your kids to all the fun science hiding in your garden!
 You don’t even need a green thumb!

-Mitch and I love doing science experiments together!
-So far we’ve blogged about Squishy Circuits and Rainbow Milk, but I’m hoping to get even more of our experiments photographed and on the blog.
-Monsanto is helping us out by providing fun Science Camp experiments for us to share with our readers, so look forward to tons of STEM fun this summer!
-All the experiments can be done with common household objects, so you can do the experiments too!
+Mitch and I love doing science experiments together.
+We’ve blogged about Squishy Circuits and Rainbow Milk, but I’m hoping to get even more of our experiments photographed and on the blog.

 Have you ever wanted to watch a seed grow?
 Well, here’s a great way to do it!

 - 5 Types of Garden Seeds (beans, carrots, tomatoes…)

 - 1 Food Service Glove (clear plastic)

 - 1 pipe cleaner or twisty tie